 Students enroll in four courses per semester, with the following requirements:

 - German language courses taught at the Smith Center

-- Two to three university courses in German
+- One to three university courses in German or English

 Spring Semester Requirements